Kris English, PhD, The University of Akron/NOAC

 2. I am willing to disrupt the “canonical organization” of an audiology appointment in order to learn what a patient “wants to do” re: hearing help before I begin testing.

 Yes Not sure

-Almost always Sometimes I often skip this step
+Almost always Sometimes I haven’t given this much thought

-- I can explain why “active understanding” is an evidence-based practice.
+5. I can explain why “finding common ground” is an evidence-based practice.

 Yes Still working on it

 Gawande, A. (2014).
 Being Mortal: Medicine and what matters most in the end.
 NY: Henry Holt.

 Stewart, M., Brown, J.B., Weston, W.W., McWhinney, I.R., McWilliams, C.L., & Freeman, T.R.
 (2014).
 Patient centered medicine: Transforming the clinical method (3rd ed.).
 London: Radcliff Publishing.